Automated Home using Raspberry Pi 2 (Windows 10 IoT Core) and Arduino.

 Raspberry Pi 2 and Windows 10 IoT Core Speech Recognition Demo.
 Uses some simple SRGS Grammar to create a Proof of Concept Home Automation

-Hexapod using Inverse kinematics with a Raspberry PI 3 brain, XBox 360 Wireless controller running on Windows 10 IOT Core.
-(3d printed legs)
+Hexapod using Inverse kinematics with a Udoo x86 brain, MQTT Remote control via xBox controller and video streaming (3d printed legs)

 Scan and draw ruff sketch of distances ahead just like RADAR using UltraSonic Distance Sensor.